Overview

 ## Related

-* [Structured outputs](/inference/structured-outputs): JSON schema validation and controlled generation.
+* [Set up structured outputs](/inference/structured-outputs): JSON schema validation and controlled generation.